bacionejs/battito/README.md

 Battito is a simple Sonant-based music tracker.

-## Purpose
+## Purpose/Features/Limitations
 - Why another tracker, when there are several already out there[^1]
 - The trackers I found were either too simple or too complex.
 This app tries to find a middle ground.
+- For the pattern editor (**piano**), this uses a 2D grid (4 octaves), whereas other apps use a 1D grid (value column), making this **less flexible**, but requiring **less clicks** and providing **simultaneous spacial visualization of note relationships and of multiple tracks (color coded)**.
+- Supports 4 octaves from C3 through C6, 8 tracks (instuments), 8 phrases, 8 patterns, 32 beats.
+Each phrase is the length of a pattern, which is 32, so the maximum length of a song is 8 × 32.
+- There are 8 default instruments, but there is no instrument designer, but you can import existing Sonant compatible songs which have instruments that you like and when prompted after pasting into the **textarea**, answer yes to import only instruments.

 ## Guide

-- There are 8 default instruments, or you can import any Sonant compatible JSON.
+- There are 3 components: sequencer, piano and textarea.
+  - The sequencer has 8 columns (tracks/instuments), 8 rows (phrases), cells (8 pattern IDs) and a toggle (upper-left).
+  - The piano (pattern editor) is 48 notes wide and 32 beats tall.
+  - The textarea is for import/export and manually edits: tempo (first value), instruments and song.
+- Click on the column headers in the **sequencer** to hear what the instruments sound like.
+- You can select multiple rows/columns in the **sequencer** for playback, but you can only have one row/column selected while editing notes on the **piano**.
-- To enter a note on the piano, first click ONLY one row and ONLY one column in the **sequencer** and click on the intersecting cell to select a pattern ID.
+- To enter a note on the **piano**, select a row/column in the **sequencer** and click the intersecting cell to select a pattern ID.
 Then you can edit that pattern on the **piano**.
+The **sequencer** constantly loops over the selected sequencer rows/columns.
+To toggle the whole song, click the upper-left of the sequencer.
+Supports 8 patterns per track.
+To advance the pattern ID number just keep clicking in the **sequencer** cell.
 You can reuse a pattern ID.
-- The song constantly loops over the **selected** sequencer rows and columns.
-To toggle the whole song, click the upper left of the sequencer.
-- You can select multiple sequencer rows and columns for **playback**, but you can only have one row and one column selected while **editing** notes on the piano.
-- Supports 4 octaves from C3 through C6, 8 patterns per track, 8 tracks, and 8 phrases.
-Each phrase is the length of a pattern, which is 32, so the maximum length of a song is 8 × 32.
-- Edit the first value in the textarea to change tempo.
-- When pasting JSON into the textarea, you will be asked if you want to import the whole **song** or only the **instruments**.
-- Click on the column headers in the sequencer to hear what the instruments sound like.
-- Supports 8 patterns per track.
-To advance the Pattern ID number just keep clicking in the Sequencer cell.
-- You can also edit the JSON song data directly in the textarea.
+When coming back to edit a pattern, don't click the **sequencer** cell as that will advance the pattern ID, just select a row/column.
 - For an example of music in a game, see [Bike](https://github.com/bacionejs/bike).

 ## Example Songs

-You can paste these songs into the textarea.
+You can paste these songs into the **textarea**.

 Beatnic by mBitsnBites (simplified)